amitinngp/learning-javascript/README.md

       ```
 **[⬆ back to top](#table-of-contents)**
 - **Notes**
-  - Use [Array push](#array-push) insteadof direct assignment to add items to an array.
+  - Use [Array push](#array-push) instead of direct assignment to add items to an array.
   - Use array spreads **...** to copy arrays .e.g.
     ```javascript
     const itemsCopy = [...items];